ugr-sail/sinergym/docs/source/pages/deep-reinforcement-learning.rst

 *Sinergym* is compatible with any controller that operates under the Gymnasium interface, and can be used with most existing **Deep Reinforcement Learning** (DRL) libraries.

 It has a close integration with `Stable Baselines 3 <https://stable-baselines3.readthedocs.io/en/master/>`__, especially regarding the use of **callbacks**.
 Callbacks are functions called at specific stages of DRL agents execution.
 They allow access to the internal state of the DRL model during training, enabling monitoring, auto-saving, model manipulation, progress visualization, and more.

-Pre-implemented callbacks provided by *Sinergym* inherit from StableBaselines3 and can be found in `sinergym/sinergym/utils/callbacks.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/callbacks.py>`__.
+Pre-implemented callbacks provided by *Sinergym* inherit from Stable Baselines 3 and can be found in `sinergym/sinergym/utils/callbacks.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/callbacks.py>`__.

 ******************
 LoggerEvalCallback